6a74/WealthOptimizer/README.md

 Next, we have a slightly younger person, 25, that is just starting their career.
-They have nothing in their retirement, but they graduated without debt and got a decent job out of college making approximately $60k/year.
+They have nothing in their retirement, but they graduated without debt and got a decent job out of college making approximately $63k/year (what the typical American makes).
 With long-term interest rates of 5%, 6%, and 7% this person should prefer Roth contributions for at least the first decade of their career.
+Note: for all of the figures with a starting age of 25, the little upticks at year 5 are a result of becoming married.
+Due to better tax rates, you will pay less in taxes and invest more.

 ![Figure 3](https://github.com/6a74/finance/blob/master/figures/figure_03.png?raw=true)

-Say the same recent graduate got a job making $100k/year instead of $60k/year.
+Say the same recent graduate got a job making $100k/year instead of $63k/year.
 What would change?
 Well, because of their higher income, traditional IRA contributions are not deductible.
 There is no point in contributing to a non-deductible IRA.
 Instead, they would contribute to a Roth IRA.
 For this